-‘Uncertainty Italicized’ considers the role language plays in progressing the public debate around
+A performance that considers the role language plays in progressing the public debate around climate

-'Uncertainty Italicized,' takes as its starting point the IPCC 'Intergovemental Panel on Climate Change's Guidance note' for the writing of their 5th assessment report.
-The notes attempt to outline
+Panel on Climate Change) for the writing of their 5th assessment report.
+The note provides

-is a 'likelihood scale' as a means to make consistent the views of the hundreds of scientists contributing
+these notes is a “likelihood scale,” a means to make consistent the interpretations of uncertainty of